 Nuts & Seeds

 Be careful when consuming nuts.
-They are extremely easy to overeat and they do have a carb content.
+They are extremely easy to overeat and the carbs can add up quickly.
 This includes nut butters.

 - almonds *